My shopping cart

 Use the Day Trips list for day cyclists as the basis and add the following list for overnight ride considerations.

 You will still require an official map.
-Hard copy maps available online here and digital route files for your bike computer available here.
-Whilst more and more people are enjoying the ease of using bike computers, we still recommend taking hard copy maps as devices can fail and reception is also poor in some areas.
+Hard copy maps available online here, the Trail App and digital route (GPX) files for your bike computer available.
+Whilst more and more people are enjoying the ease of using bike computers, we still recommend taking hard copy maps, as devices can fail and reception is also poor in some areas.

 Decide how far and for how long you want to cycle based upon how many days/nights you wish to ride, the weight of your load (which gets heavier with each day's food), the ability of the weakest or slowest rider in your group, the legal access points and the weather.

 Decide whether you are able to do a straight through ride from one point to another (eg town to town or access point to access point) or a return ride (to the campsite and back the next day, for example).